Standard Terms and Conditions for the Supply of Goods

 (3) The Buyer ceases to carry on business, becomes insolvent, is unable to pay its debts when due, files for bankruptcy, is subject of involuntary bankruptcy, has an administrator, receiver or receiver and manager appointed, or has its assets assigned.

-(1) acknowledges and agrees that Third Party Terms are entered into by the applicable third party licensor of the software or the manufacturer of the Goods (including a Vendor, where applicable) and the Buyer;
+(1) acknowledges and agrees that it enters into the Third Party Terms with the applicable third party licensor of the software or the manufacturer of the Goods (including a Vendor, where applicable);

-(2) warrants that the Buyer has read, understood and accepted the Third Party Terms; and
+(2) warrants that it has read, understood and accepted the Third Party Terms which are generally supplied with the Goods, or, subject to clause 13(4), are available by request;

-(3) indemnifies NTT ICT for any loss or damage incurred by NTT ICT in connection with a result of a breach by the Buyer or an end user of the applicable Third Party Terms.
+(3) indemnifies NTT ICT for any loss or damage incurred by NTT ICT in connection with a result of a breach by the Buyer or the Buyer’s end users of the applicable Third Party Terms; and

-In the event the Buyer is uncertain as to which Third Party Terms apply to their purchase, the Buyer should contact NTT ICT within two Business Days of receiving the Quotation for clarification.
+(4) acknowledges and agrees that in the event it is uncertain as to which Third Party Terms apply to its purchase, prior to placing an order it may contact NTT ICT at firstname.lastname@example.org referencing its Quotation number for NTT ICT to provide clarification.

 i. that Goods will be uninterrupted or free from error (any software is provided on an 'as-is' basis);